Going off Pattern? QAOA Parameter Heuristics and Potentials of Parsimony: Conclusion

 While we could reproduce some observations of previous work concerning the performance of different parameter selection methods, we could identify circumstances under which these methods may fail: (1) Linear ramps generally achieve comparable performance across problem instances at high depths, but can be outperformed by alternative methods at shallow depths.
-Instance-\emph{independent} ramps may lead to marked reductions in solution quality relative to iteratively fixed or optimised parameters.
-If ramps are misaligned with the initial state or with the implementation of the mixer and phase unitaries, they approximate the solution of the inverse problem (\eg, maximisation instead of minimisation).
-(2) Exhaustively optimised QAOA parameters achieve best performance among the methods considered, but exhibit substantially higher computational cost than fixed parameters or linear ramps.
+Instance-\emph{independent} ramps may lead to substantial reductions in solution quality compared to iteratively fixed or optimised parameters.
+Moreover, if ramps are misaligned with the initial state or with the implementation of the mixer and phase unitaries, they may effectively approximate the solution of the inverse problem (\eg, maximisation instead of minimisation).
+(2) Optimised QAOA parameters achieve best performance among the methods considered, but incur significantly higher computational cost than fixed parameters or linear ramps.
 Results exhibit considerable variance and are highly sensitive to the choice of initialisation.
 Poor initial conditions often hinder matching the performance of ramps or iterative fixing.
-Iteratively fixed parameters provide a reliable initialisation strategy.
+In this context, iteratively fixed parameters provide a reliable initialisation strategy.

 Our results suggest several promising avenues for improving QAOA.
 The characteristics outlined in \autoref{sec:discussion} may inform the design of optimiser constraints or motivate variants that iteratively fix parameters with increasing depth.
 Another direction is to devise fixed linear-ramp methods that adapt to specific problem instances, for example by tuning \(\Delta\beta, \Delta\gamma\) through an optimiser or heuristic rather than assuming complete instance independence.